orivio/super_orbital/README.md

 - [Inspect the License (MIT License)](./LICENSE)

 # How to Install and Play the Game

+This game supports Windows, Linux, and MacOS on 64 bit systems.

 You can download the game from GitHub Releases or from Itch.io.

 For GitHub, get the latest release by clicking **Releases** in the sidebar and downloading the correct zip file for your platform.

 For Itch.io, go to [https://obedh.itch.io/superorbital](https://obedh.itch.io/superorbital), and scroll down to the **Download Now** button.
 You can choose to donate, or press **No thanks, just take me to the downloads**.
 Then, download one of the files depending on what device you are on.

 ## Windows
 Once you download **superorbital_win64.zip**, you must unzip the file.
 Then, double click on **superorbital.exe** to run the game.
 Windows Defender may give you a warning that the file is unsafe.
 You can bypass this by pressing **More Info** and then **Run Anyway**.
 ### Troubleshooting